codurance/site/_posts/2018-09-03-rest-review.md

 One last thing that I want to mention is that if you start writing Swagger or any other API documentation, you most certaintly are not going to end having a REST API.
 For the swagger documentation to work, the endpoints need to be known.
 But a REST API known endpoints should only be the entry points.
 Any other endpoint is provided as a link, and therefore the actual value is unimportant.

+## Versioning

+Currently, what I have seen mostly talked about regarding versioning is the three possibilites of having a version number at the root of the URI (https://myapi.codurance.com/v2/clients), on a specific endpoint of a resource (https://myapi.codurance.com/clients/v2), or versioning the resource (Content-Type=application/vnd.codclient/v2+json).
+If you follow the REST architectural style, other than the entry endpoint, the client doesn't need to know what the endpoints are, that is what links are for.
+Therefore there is no point on versioning endpoints.
+And if you entry point doesn't change, then there is no point on versioning the root.
+You end with the versioning of the resource to indicate that changes have happened.

 ## Other readings

 It seems that my colleague [Carlos](https://codurance.com/publications/author/carlos-morera-de-la-chica/) wrote a [post](https://codurance.com/2016/08/02/what-does-RESTful-really-mean/) on the same vein as this one two years ago.
 Certains misconceptions don't seem to dissapear.